rmorales723/FinalProject/README.md

  We have a `AppointmentsContainer` react component that makes a fetch API call to the Rails backend API to fetch all the appointments data that are present in the database, and then displays each appointment in the UI.
 We have an `Appointment` react component to render each appointment data in the UI.

- We have EDIT and DELETE buttons that give the signed in user the ability to edit a appointment information and delete the appointment.
+ We have `EDIT` and `DELETE` buttons that give the signed in user the ability to edit a appointment information and delete the appointment.

+ When the user clicks on the `DELETE` button, it makes a `DELETE` request to the Rails backend API and deletes the appointment record from the database.

  # Add Appointment page